dangaiden/dns_proxy/Readme.md

 docker build -t dns_srv_proxy .
 ```

-- Run the container in dettached mode within the docker network created previously:
+- Run the container (**as root which is not recommended**) in dettached mode within the docker network created previously:

 ```
-docker run --name <your-container-name> -e DNS_PROXY_IP=<IP-address> -d --net <your-docker-network> <your-image-name>
+docker run --name <your-container-name> -e DNS_PROXY_IP=<your-IP-address> -d --net <your-docker-network> <your-image-name>
 ```

 Example:
 ```
 docker run --name proxy_dns -e DNS_PROXY_IP=192.168.10.2 -d --net dns_network dns_srv_proxy

 ```

 - To test it you can do it in different ways:

-You can try to use the IP address of the DNS proxy as your DNS/Nameserver and perform a nslookup or just navigate using your web browser.
+You can try using the IP address of the DNS proxy as your DNS/Nameserver, then perform a nslookup or just navigate using your web browser to see if it works as expected.

 Tested it with the following tools: nslookup and dig